alexkwolfe/mongomapper-versioned/README.md

 ### Rolling back

-You can roll back to an old version by calling the `rollback` method on the version you want.
+Each `Version` contains a copy of the document that was versioned.
+You can roll back to a particular version by calling the `rollback` method on the version you want.
 Reload the versioned document to pull the changes into the reference you're holding to the document.

 ````ruby
 @user.versions[5].rollback